-And I did come to see them play often in those early days, Liverpool supporter or not, in those days when football was accessible to the people who lived around the ground.
+And I did come to see them play often in those early days, Liverpool supporter or not, in days when football was accessible to the people who lived around the ground.

 Even now, the only games I don’t want Everton to win are the ones against Liverpool.

 And it has to be said they have behaved better than Liverpool in their both wanting new grounds.
 Liverpool dithered for years about moving to Stanley Park or expanding where they are.
 And so contributed greatly to the blighting of their neighbourhood.
-Everton, on the other hand have simply said they want to find somewhere new.
+Everton, on the other hand simply said they wanted to find somewhere new.

 This is in 1975 and a big DHSS office stood where those new houses are.

 The flat was from an estate agents called Thomas and Jones, but when the rent book turned up it said ‘Liver Housing Association.’
 This in the days when many estate agents were taking advantage of the new 1974 Housing Act’s generous public funding and setting up their own housing associations.
-We knew about housing associations as my girlfriend then worked in one, Liverpool Improved Houses – and I already knew I wanted to work in another, Liverpool Housing Trust (LHT).
+We knew about housing associations as my girlfriend worked in one, Liverpool Improved Houses – and I already knew I wanted to work in another, Liverpool Housing Trust (LHT).
 Both of these being ‘proper’ in our view.
 But more, much more on the history of social housing another day.

 And am surprised but nevertheless delighted to see that it now actually is a hotel where you can stay and seems to be thriving.